lightning/bolts/04-onion-routing.md

 verify that when receiving the onion.
 Note that it's important to use private information in that case, that senders cannot have access to.

+Whenever the introduction point receives a failure from the blinded route, it should add a random delay before forwarding the error.
+Failures are likely to be probing attempts and message timing may help the attacker infer its distance to the final recipient.

 The `padding` field can be used to ensure that all `encrypted_data` have the same length.
 It's particularly useful when adding dummy hops at the end of a blinded route, to prevent the sender from figuring out which node is the final recipient.

+When route blinding is used for payments, the recipient specifies the fees and expiry that blinded nodes should apply to the payment instead of letting the sender configure them.
+The recipient also adds additional constraints to the payments that can go through that route to protect against probing attacks that would let malicious nodes unblind the identity of the blinded nodes.
+It should set `payment_constraints.max_cltv_expiry` to restrict the lifetime of a blinded route and reduce the risk that an intermediate node updates its fees and rejects payments (which could be used to unblind nodes inside the route).

 # Accepting and Forwarding a Payment